-Article 15 Implementation
+Implementation

-1. Member States shall adopt the laws, regulations and administrative provisions necessary to comply with this Directive by .... at the latest [4 years after adoption].
-They shall forthwith inform the Commission thereof and shall communicate to the Commission the text of those provisions.
+- 1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by[4 years30 after adoption].
+They shall immediately inform the Commission thereof and shall communicate to the Commission the text of those provisions. - When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States. - 2.
+Member States may establish that the obligation to ensure accessibility as set out in Article 4 has to be complied with by [5 years31 after adoption] regarding new buildings, facilities, transport services and infrastructure. - 2a.
+Member States may establish that the obligation to ensure accessibility as set out in Article 4 has to be complied with by [20 years32 after adoption] regarding existing buildings, facilities, transport services and infrastructure.
+Where a Member State does so it shall ensure the progressive implementation of that obligation over that period. - 3.
+Any Member State which chooses to use the additional period set out in paragraph 2a shall communicate to the Commission by the date set out in paragraph 1 of this Article an action plan laying down the steps to be taken and the timetable for achieving the progressive implementation of that obligation. - 3a.
+Member States shall inform the Commission, by the date set out in paragraph 1 of this Article, of their plans for the progressive implementation of the obligation provided for in Article 4(7).

-When Member States adopt these measures, they shall contain a reference to this Directive or be accompanied by such reference on the occasion of their official publication.
-The methods of making such reference shall be laid down by Member States.
+RO suggested "7 years".

-- 2. Member States may establish that the obligation to ensure accessibility as set out in Article 4 [...] has to be complied with by, at the latest, [5 years after adoption] regarding new buildings, facilities, transport services and infrastructure, and by [20 years after adoption] regarding existing buildings, facilities, transport services and infrastructure. - 3.
-Member States shall inform the Commission at the latest by the date set down in paragraph 1 of the timetable adopted.
-Member States shall also communicate to the Commission by the same date an action plan laying down the steps to be taken and the timetable for achieving the gradual implementation of Article 4.
-They shall report on progress every two years starting from this date. - 4.
-Member States shall collect data, as appropriate, and monitor and evaluate the effectiveness of relevant measures.
+RO suggested "8 years".

-&lt;sup>31 BE: reservation.
+RO suggested "25 years".

-&lt;sup>32 ES: scrutiny reservation.
+4. Member States shall collect data, as appropriate, and monitor and evaluate the effectiveness of relevant measures.
+This could be done by means of measures such as setting baselines or measurable targets or by collecting relevant qualitative or quantitative data, in line with applicable national and Union law, particularly regarding the protection of personal data.

-Article 16 Report
+Report

-- Member States shall communicate to the Commission, by .... at the latest and every five years thereafter, all the information necessary for the Commission to draw up a report to the European Parliament and the Council on the application of this Directive. - 2.
+- 1. Member States shall communicate to the Commission, by [two years after the date provided for in Article 15(1)] and every five years thereafter, all the information necessary for the Commission to draw up a report to the European Parliament and the Council on the application of this Directive, including information on the implementation of the plans mentioned in Article 15(3) and (3a). - 2.
 The Commission's report shall take into account, as appropriate, the viewpoints of national equality bodies and relevant stakeholders, as well as the EU Fundamental Rights Agency.
 In accordance with the principle of gender mainstreaming, this report shall, inter alia, provide an assessment of the impact of the measures taken on women and men.
 In the light of the information received, this report shall include, if necessary, proposals to revise and update this Directive.

-Article 17 Entry into force
+Entry into force